brianchiruka/In-memory_Orderbook/README.md

 npm run test
 ```

 To run tests and see the code coverage.
-RUn using the command:
+Run using the command:

 ```
 npm run coverage